FAQ

 Employers tell us repeatedly that if the first time they're meeting you is at the Career Fair or even an interview, it's often too late.
 The best way to make your resume stand out when applying to a job is to build a relationship with the recruiter or someone that works in that company.
 Once they get to know you, they'll put in a good word.
 Not only will you learn about these companies, but you'll never have a more convenient networking opportunity so they can start to get to know you.

-• What do you mean by networking?
+• What is networking?

 Networking is getting to know recruiters, mentors, employees, staff or anybody else that may be able to help you land that dream job.
 Employers come to campus multiple times per week during the fall and winter terms with the goal of meeting students to get to know you and what unique skills you'd bring to the table.